Planar graphs have two-coloring number at most 8: Basic properties of a minimal counterexample

-Let us now additionally assume that $v$ has a neighbor $r$ as described in the last case of the lemma.
-If $z_1$ and $z_2$ are adjacent to $u$, then they are distinct from $r$.
-Suppose that $z_i$ is not adjacent to $u$ for some $i\in \{1,2\}$, and thus $z_i$ is a neighbor of a vertex $z'_i\in C$ such that $uvz'_i$ is a face.
-But then $u$, $v$ and $z_i$ all have a neighbor in $C$, and thus $r\neq z_i$.
-Therefore, $r$ is distinct from $z_1$ and $z_2$, and since $u\prec r$, the vertex $r$ is not a friend of $u$, and thus $u$ has at most $a-4$ friends via $v$. \end{proof}
+(iii) Let us now additionally assume that $v$ has a neighbor $r$ as described in the last case of the lemma.
+Using the notation from the previous case, we first show that the vertex $z_1$ is distinct from $r$.
+This is clearly the case if $z_1$ is adjacent to $u$.
+Suppose then that $z_1$ is not adjacent to $u$, and thus $z_1$ is a neighbor of a vertex $z'_1\in C$ such that $uvz'_1$ is a face.
+But then $u$, $v$ and $z_1$ have a common neighbor in $C$, and thus $r\neq z_1$.
+By a symmetric argument, $r\neq z_2$.